TITLE 92: TRANSPORTATION

 3) The hours of the day when these meetings are held.

-1) The name, address, and telephone number of the licensed service provider;
+1) The name, address and telephone number of the licensed service provider;

 1) A narrative summary that includes, at a minimum:

-A) The name, address, and telephone number of treatment center;
+A) The name, address and telephone number of treatment center;

-B) The date the petitioner entered treatment and the date the petitioner was discharged from treatment; the number of days or hours the petitioner was involved in treatment; the admitting and discharge diagnosis;
+B) The date the petitioner entered primary treatment and the date the petitioner was discharged from treatment; the number of days or hours the petitioner was involved in treatment; the admitting and discharge diagnosis;

-C) The type of treatment received (e.g., outpatient, intensive outpatient, or inpatient treatment; individual or group therapy);
+C) The type of treatment received (e.g., outpatient, intensive outpatient or inpatient treatment; individual or group therapy);

 D) A clinical impression or prognosis of either a Moderate or Significant Risk petitioner's ability to maintain a non-problematic pattern, or a High Risk petitioner's ability to maintain a stable recovery where applicable.
 Specifically, the treatment provider's perception of what the petitioner gained from the treatment experience and whether the experience was sufficient to substantially minimize the possibility of a recurrence of alcohol/drug related problems;